 The Association helps facilitate retirees in organizing activities.
 Here's a few activities that are ongoing:

-A group of retired biking enthusiasts will start meeting regularly starting on Wednesday, April 9th at 2:00 p.m. sharp.
-Meet the group on the South side of the Van Buren Street footbridge near the Jacobs Island Park.
-The group will ride the Milwaukee Trail-Target Range-Fort Missoula Museum and back (round trip of about 17-18 miles).
+A group of retired biking enthusiasts will start meeting regularly starting on Wednesday, March 25th at 1 pm sharp.
+Meet the group across from the Children's Fishing Pond at McCormick Park.
+We will ride the Milwaukee Trail-Target Range-Fort Missoula Museum and back (round trip of about 17 miles).
 Those who wish shorter rides could turn around at any point on the trip.
 The group will switch to the morning hours once it starts to get warmer.
-Check back here for further notices.
-Contact Rustem Medora email@example.com or Lily Eidswick at firstname.lastname@example.org for further information.
+Contact Rustem Medora at firstname.lastname@example.org or Lily Eidswick at email@example.com for further information.

-Lily and Jack Eidswick would like to invite interested UM retirees to join them for Mahjong every Sunday.
-Starting in May, Lily will teach classes to those who wish to learn Mahjong.
-For information and directions to their home, call Lily Eidswick at 406.542.0603 or email her at email@example.com
+Lily and Jack Eidswick would like to invite interested UM retirees to join them for Mahjong every Monday afternoon.
+For information and directions to their home, call Lily Eidswick at 406.542.0603 or email her at firstname.lastname@example.org.

 Active for Life Class

 Retirees who wish to take an exercise class (Active for Life) designed for those over 50 should call Sonja Tysk at 243.2804.
 Campus Recreation offers an additional 65 group fitness classes a week, including dance, cycling, yoga, Pilates and more.
 Visit www.umt.edu/fitness for up-to-date schedules.
 For those who are new to exercise in a gym setting, or just need some personalized fitness recommendations, Campus Recreation has personal trainers on staff for consultation.
 You must be a paid member of the Campus Recreation Center (see Benefits).